swissup/swissup.github.io/m2/argento/customization/theme-editor.md

 ![Product page config](/images/m2/argento/customization/theme-editor/product/config.png)

 Pure2 and Flat Argento themes have product page with two columns and right sidebar layout.
 You can change it here.
-Other valueable options are content width, widht of image block and block with main product info.
+Other valuable options are content width, width of image block and block with main product info.
 You can get pretty fresh look of product page when you set image and main product info width to 100%.

 #### Image

 ![Product image config](/images/m2/argento/customization/theme-editor/product/config-image.png)

 This subsection allows to change position of image thumbnails.
-It duplicate config of Swisusp Lightbox Pro module (check store view level config it you see no changes at storefront).
+It duplicates config of Swissup Lightbox Pro module (check store view level config if you see no changes at storefront).

 Values: